VIAME/VIAME/README.md

 Installations
 -------------

-For a full installation guide and differences between different flavors of VIAME, see the quick-start guide, above.
-In summary, VIAME Desktop is currently provided as either a .zip or a .tar file.
-Alternatively, docker files are available for both VIAME Desktop (without GUIs) and VIAME Web (below).
+For a full installation guide and description of the various flavors of VIAME, see the quick-start guide, above.
+In summary, VIAME Desktop is currently provided as either a .zip or .tar file.
+Alternatively, docker files are available for both VIAME Desktop and Web (below).
 A sample instance of VIAME Web is also online, hosted at [viame.kitware.com](viame.kitware.com).
 For desktop installs, extract the binaries and place them in a directory of your choosing, for example C:\Program Files\VIAME on Windows or /opt/noaa/viame on Linux.
 If you're using packages built with GPU support, make sure to have sufficient video drivers installed, version 418.39 or higher.
 The best way to install drivers depends on your operating system, see below.
 Lastly, run through some of the examples to validate the installation.
 The binaries are quite large, in terms of disk space, due to the inclusion of multiple default model files and programs, but if just building your desired features from source (e.g. for embedded apps) they are much smaller.

 **Installation Requirements:** <br>
 RHEL/CentOS 7 64-Bit, Ubuntu 16.04/18.04 64-Bit, Windows 7, 8, or 10 64-Bit <br>